SSHNet: Unsupervised Cross-modal Homography Estimation via Problem Reformulation and Split Optimization: Introduction

 \section{Introduction}

 Cross-modal homography estimation aims to solve the global perspective transformation between two images under different modalities.
 It is widely used in various computer vision tasks, such as GPS-denied robotic localization~\cite{goforth2019gps, wang2023fine}, multi-modal image restoration~\cite{marivani2022designing, dharejo2022multimodal}, and multi-spectral image fusion~\cite{zhou2019integrated, ying2021unaligned}.
-Recent supervised homography estimation approaches~\cite{detone2016deep, le2020deep, shao2021localtrans, zhao2021deep, cao2022iterative, cao2023recurrent} have demonstrated their superiority in handling large modality gaps and deformations.
-However, since the multi-modal images are captured through different imaging sensors, the ground-truth homography deformations are usually unknown in real-world applications.
+Recent supervised homography estimation approaches~\cite{detone2016deep, le2020deep, shao2021localtrans, zhao2021deep, cao2022iterative, cao2023recurrent} have demonstrated their superiority in handling large deformation and modality gaps.
+However, since multi-modal images are captured by different sensors, the ground-truth homography deformations are usually unknown in real-world applications.